webpack/webpack.js.org/src/content/api/logging.md

 - `logger.group(...)`: to group messages together.
 Displayed collapsed like `logger.log`
 - `logger.groupEnd()`: to end a logging group
 - `logger.groupCollapsed(...)`:  to group messages together.
 Displayed collapsed like `logger.log`.
 Displayed expanded when logging level is set to `'verbose'` or `'debug'`.
+- `logger.status`:  writes a temporary message, setting a new status, overrides the previous one
 - `logger.clear()`: to print a horizontal line.
 Displayed like `logger.log`
 - `logger.profile(...)`, `logger.profileEnd(...)`: to capture a profile.
 Delegated to `console.profile` when supported